Original Ways to Play 5 Classic Board Games for ESL Classroom Fun

 Change It Up

-Games are great for the classroom.
+ESL board games are great for the classroom.
 And they can be even greater if you modify them to meet specific language goals.
-Try these games in class, or come up with your own ways to change up others.
-Your students will be sure to walk out of class smiling when you do.
+Try these games in class or come up with your own ways to change up others.
+Your students will surely walk out of class smiling when you do.

 Enter your e-mail address to get your free PDF!